Skip to main content

 Insurance Policies Offered by Travelers Insurance

-Travelers offers insurance products to protect homes, cars, rentals, condos, landlords, boats and yachts, and valuables.
+Travelers offers insurance products to help protect homes, cars, rentals, condos, landlords, boats and yachts, and valuables.
 While the Horan agency doesn’t write policies for their business portion, Travelers also offers commercial insurance if that product is a good fit for an independent agency.

 The personal lines products Travelers Insurance delivers include a degree of customization.
 For instance, policyholders can add a generous amount of endorsements and additional coverages to a homeowners package.
 We’ll look at some of those features below.